takram-design-engineering/three-geospatial/README.md

 ## Status of WebGPU support

-I’m actively working on adding support for WebGPU.
+I'm actively working on adding support for WebGPU.
 This involves a complete rewrite of our API because of the transition from shader-chunk-based post-processing to a node-based approach.
 It already performs much better and offers greater flexibility.

 → [Storybook](https://takram-design-engineering.github.io/three-geospatial-webgpu)